Last updated on November 14th, 2023 at 09:29 am

 The market for cryptocurrency and blockchain goods has grown in recent years.
 This increase has risked investment bubbles exploding.
 Cryptocurrency investment peaked in 2021.

 Bitcoin’s market value was $3.2 trillion in November 2021, after hitting $68,000.
 But 2022 proved unfavorable.
 After January 2022, crypto plummeted below $2.1 trillion and went downward until April.
-And in June 2022 market hits further low margins of economical value.
-More info visit at Home Page
+And in June 2022 market hits further low margins of economic value.

 The worldwide market valuation is now $100 billion.
 Its worth of it has plummeted to $3.5 trillion since November.